puncleV/saprunDynamicInput/README.md

 Features
 -----------

-You can decorate ur input value by any symbol\string.
+You can decorate ur input value by any symbol\string

 Options
 -------

 ###maxlength
-max length of input.
+max length of input

 ###inputid
-id for input, u can use it if you want autofocus in input on label click.
+id for input, u can use it if you want autofocus in input on label click

 ###unit
 floating string\symbol for value